RomesN/reservationSystem/README.md

 ## 2. Project Description

-The goal of this project is to create an web application serving as a reservation system for beauty procedures.
+The goal of this project is to create a web application serving as a reservation system for beauty procedures.

 Backend part